cvb941/HAHA/README.md

 ```

 ### Setup HAHA cluster playbook
-This playbook adds the nodes to a trusted Gluster pool, creates a Gluster volume and mounts it on all nodes.
+This playbook is what sets up everything - it adds the nodes to a trusted Gluster pool, creates a Gluster volume and mounts it on all nodes.
 It then copies the default configuration files for Home Assistant and Mosquitto.
 Then, it sets up a cron job on all nodes to periodically restart the Avahi service.
 Finally, it initializes a Docker swarm, joins all nodes to it and starts the HAHA stack on it.
 Run the playbook using the command below.

 `$ ansible-playbook setup-hacluster.yml`

 ### Initializing the Galera Cluster
 After running the [Ansible](https://www.ansible.com/) playbook, the cluster is not ready for use yet.
 The Galera Cluster requires some manual initialization.
 Follow the steps below.
-For these, you can use the provided [Portainer](https://www.portainer.io/) container manager, included in the `docker-compose.yml`.
+For these, you can use the provided [Portainer](https://www.portainer.io/) container manager, included in the `docker-compose.yml` (runs on port 9000).

 1. Wait until the initialization of the container `mariadb-seed` succeeds (container is healthy)
 2. Raise the number of replicas of the `mariadb-node` service from zero to the number of nodes in the cluster.